Morning Edition

 Monday- Friday, 4:00- 9:00am

 Waking up is hard to do, but it's easier with NPR's Morning Edition.
-Hosts David Greene, Steve Inskeep, Noel King, and Rachel Martin bring the day's stories and news to radio listeners on the go.
+Hosts Steve Inskeep, Rachel Martin, and A Martinez bring the day's stories and news to radio listeners on the go.
 Morning Edition provides news in context, airs thoughtful ideas and commentary, and reviews important new music, books, and events in the arts... all with voices and sounds that invite listeners to experience the stories.
 Morning Edition is a world of ideas tailored to fit into your busy life.

 -